adarshramakrishna/geeksforgeeks/README.md

 So you have the html files locally.
 But those html files have many other stuff you don't want.
 You only want... goodies.
 No problem.
 Check out [boilerpipy][6], it can remove all the unnecessary stuff like header and comments, leaving you with only the article itself.
 It has the functionality of Pocket or Readability you might be familiar with.

 However, I've found that it also removes the title of an article sometimes.
+So I had to do some post-processing with `lxml` after to add the title back.

 ### 3. Pandoc

-[Pandoc][3] is just super.
-It's used here to convert html files or markdown files to epub files.
-But it can do so **much** more.
-It's also super easy to generate `pdf` versions of the books if you want.
-You should definitely check it out.
+[Pandoc][3] is used to convert html files or markdown files to epub, pdf and docx files.
+The latex engine used in Pandoc can't handle gif images so only a few pdf books have been generated so far.

 ### 4. Kindlegen

 You'll need [kindlegen][4] to generate `mobi` files so you can read on your beloved Kindle or Kindle App.
 Download it from the linked Amazon webpage and install.

 You just need to use `kindlegen awesome.epub` and it'll give you a file called `awesome.mobi`.
-Awesome, right?

 ## How To